Visual & Performing Arts

 Music

+Our music curriculum encourages students to learn how to perform, create, and respond to music.
 All classes use the Yamaha Music in Education Keyboard Lab to experience and learn about music.
-Preschoolers focus on movement, listening, singing and creating while older elementary students also learn to play classroom instruments such as recorder and ukulele.
+Preschoolers focus on movement, listening, singing, and creating, while older elementary students also learn to play classroom instruments, such as the recorder and ukulele.
 Middle school students add music history, music technology, and theme-centered activities.
-Students enjoy opportunities for individual lessons, performance choirs and instrumental groups.
-All students participate in the annual Community School Arts Festival, along with other performance opportunities at a local nursing home and other venues.
+Students enjoy opportunities for individual lessons, performance choirs, and instrumental groups.
+All students participate in the annual Arts Festival, along with other performance opportunities at a local nursing home and other venues.

 Drama